Bulgarians: Ethnogenesis

 The Bulgars are first mentioned in the 4th century in the vicinity of the North Caucasian steppe.
 Scholars often suggest that the ultimate origins of the Bulgar is Turkic and can be traced to the Central Asian nomadic confederations, specifically as part of loosely related Oghuric tribes which spanned from the Pontic steppe to central Asia.
 However, any direct connection between the Bulgars and postulated Asian counterparts rest on little more than speculative and "contorted etymologies".
 Some Bulgarian historians question the identification of the Bulgars as a Turkic tribe and suggest an Iranian origin.
 Other Bulgarian scholars actively oppose the "Iranian hypothesis".
 According to Raymond Detrez, the Iranian theory is rooted in the periods of anti-Turkish sentiment in Bulgaria and is ideologically motivated.
 Since 1989, anti-Turkish rhetoric is now reflected in the theories that challenge the thesis of the Bulgars' Turkic origin.
 Alongside the Iranian or Aryan theory, there appeared arguments favoring an autochthonous origin.

 In the 670s, some Bulgar tribes, the Danube Bulgars led by Asparuh and the Bulgars, led by Kuber, crossed the Danube river and settled in the Balkans with a single migration wave, the former of which Michael the Syrian described as numbering 10,000.
 The Bulgars are often not thought to have been numerous, becoming a ruling elite in the areas they controlled.
 However, according to Steven Runciman a tribe that was able to defeat an Emperor-lead Byzantine army, must have been of considerable dimensions.
 Asparuh's Bulgars made a tribal union with the Severians and the "Seven clans", who were re-settled to protect the flanks of the Bulgar settlements in Scythia Minor, as the capital Pliska was built on the site of a former Slavic settlement.

 During the Early Byzantine Era, the Roman provincials in Scythia Minor and Moesia Secunda were already engaged in economic and social exchange with the 'barbarians' north of the Danube.
 This might have facilitated their eventual Slavonization, though the majority of the population appears to have been withdrawn to the hinterland of Constantinople or Asia Minor prior to any permanent Slavic and Bulgar settlement south of the Danube.
 The major port towns in Pontic Bulgaria remained Byzantine Greek in their outlook.
 The large scale population transfers and territorial expansions during the 8th and 9th century, additionally increased the number of the Slavs and Byzantine Christians within the state, making the Bulgars quite obviously a minority.
 The establishment of a new state molded the various Slav, Bulgar and earlier or later populations into the "Bulgarian people" of the First Bulgarian Empire speaking a South Slavic language.
 In different periods to the ethnogenesis of the local population contributed also different Indo-European and Turkic people, who settled or lived on the Balkans.
+The Bulgarians are part of the South Slavs.